pureqml/qmlcore/README.md

 * ```--boilerplate``` initialises bare minimum for quicker kick-off in current directory.

 # Localisation
-Qml2js uses Qt-approach to localisation.
+QmlCore uses Qt-approach to localisation.
 You write code in your default language, then generate/update (build -u) .ts translation files, translate them with qt linguist, and compile project.
-Qml2js recognizes tr, qsTr, qsTranslate function, as well as QT_TR_NOOP/QT_TRANSLATE_NOOP macros.
+QmlCore recognizes tr, qsTr, qsTranslate function, as well as QT_TR_NOOP/QT_TRANSLATE_NOOP macros.

 # Controls library
-Qml2js contains bare minimum of platform controls: images, texts, rectangles and model-view-delegate classes.
+QmlCore contains bare minimum of platform controls: images, texts, rectangles and model-view-delegate classes.
 Various controls that might be useful are in separate repository.
 Just clone it ```git clone git@github.com:pureqml/controls.git``` in your project and that's it!

 # QML differences